DMSdivyamanas/divya-manas-AMBROSIA/README.md

 I have also ensured that these cards are responsive on all devices ![gold member](https://user-images.githubusercontent.com/98876605/155319291-31801abc-0739-46ee-984b-f504bbef93c4.jpg)

 3.> **Login Page**
-I have changed many css lines and html of the login page , however most o fit is taken form bootsrtap i have also changed the background image  of the login page to make ot relatable to website pass word section has input type of pass word thats why it shows dots when we type something.
+I have changed many css lines and html of the login page , however most of it is taken form bootsrtap i have also changed the background image  of the login page to make it relatable to website . password section has input type of password thats why it shows dots when we type something.
 Note the background image might take some time to load ....![login page](https://user-images.githubusercontent.com/98876605/155319296-3167f265-aae1-4794-b043-f62b2f6ff592.jpg)